codingexplained/complete-guide-to-elasticsearch/Getting Started/sending-queries-with-curl.md

 ```

 The above will prompt you to enter the password when running the command.
 Alternatively, you can enter
-the password directly within the command as follows.
+the password directly within the command as follows (without the brackets).

 ```
-curl -u elastic:[YOUR_PASSWORD] [...]
+curl -u elastic:[YOUR_PASSWORD_HERE] [...]
 ```

 Note that this exposes your password within the terminal, so this is not best practice from a security perspective.

 ## Adding a request body & `Content-Type` header

-To send data within the request, use the `-d` argument, e.g. for a `match_all` query.
+To send data within the request, use the `-d` argument, e.g. for the `match_all` query.
 Note that using
 single quotes does not work on Windows, so each double quote within the JSON object must be escaped.

 ```